Thanasis-Traitsis/flutter_localization_bloc/README.md

   intl: any
 ```

 As you begin to witness the initial changes taking place in your app, it's time to configure the supported languages.
 Flutter provides a comprehensive list of supported languages that you can integrate into your application.
-You can check all the available languages here ADD THE LINK HEREEEEEEEE.
+You can check all the available languages [here](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html).
 Utilize the following code snippet to set up the language configuration within your MaterialApp:

 ``` dart
 // import the package so you can benefit from it